EL Meco Mayan ruins is a site that stands on its own even though it is not the largest of sites.

 There are no readily available guides at this site.

 There are no tours that offer this ruin.
 That means you have to do it on your own.
-It also means that there are not going to be hordes of other tourist.
-Some day there there are just a few tourist visitors.
+It also means that there are not going to be hordes of other tourists.
+Some day there are just a few tourist visitors.